CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 ## Refactoring and Code Smells

-# TODO: Will & Tien
+- Shorten the methods in Listing portal by having helper methods.

+- Refactor some of the method's name and package's name.

-< helper_sell_book > - a helper method for selling a book, which the seller will have to give the name, the desired
-price, and the author of the book.
+< helper_sell_book > - a helper method for selling a book, which the seller will have to give the name, the desired price, and the author of the book.

-< helper_listing_user > - a helper method for showing the listing portal of the books, and print out the seller's
-information, including the name, the email, and the address.
+< helper_listing_user > - a helper method for showing the listing portal of the books, and print out the seller's information, including the name, the email, and the address.

-< helper_for_book_page_guest > -
+< helper_for_book_page_guest > - a helper method for showing the listing portal of the books for guests users which only
+includes information about the book

+- Reformat the code so that the code looks clean and easy to follow along with.

 ## Testing
 # TODO: Taylan